sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 - Refactor code and variable names
 - Translate code to different languages
 - Answer general questions about your code
-- Write context-aware code with general awareness of the broader codebase
+- Write context-aware code with a general awareness of the broader codebase

 [cody-with-sourcegraph]: overview//cody-with-sourcegraph.md